 Contra-indications to pregnancy exercise

 The above pregnancy exercise advice is intended for women who do not have any additional risk factors.
 However, some medical conditions may lead your OB or doctor to recommend modifications or abstinence.
 These conditions are:

 - Pre-term rupture of membranes

-- Premature labour during the prior or current pregnancy or both
+- Premature labor during the prior or current pregnancy or both

-- Incompetent cervix (a surgical procedure to close the cervix to keep the foetus intact in utero)
+- Incompetent cervix (a surgical procedure to close the cervix to keep the fetus intact in utero)

 - Persistent second or third-trimester bleeding